BA in Geography with Emphasis in Physical/ Environmental

 Major Program Requirements

 Physical and environmental geography emphasizes the complex interactions between the natural world and human behavior.
 Students learn to identify, delineate, and manage a range of environmental problems facing society from climate and vegetation change to river management.
-Students must take three of the following courses:
+Students are required to take three courses (normally nine hours) in the emphasis.
+Two additional courses (six additional hours) are selected from a secondary emphasis area.

 |GEOG 3600||Climates of the World||3|